NK-daCoder-ITvarsity/Module-1-Assessment-5/Documentation.md

 ## Contribution

-I welcome any contributions to the Superhero App!
+We welcome any contributions to the Superhero App!
 To contribute, follow these steps:

 1. Fork the repository.
 1. Create a new branch ``` git checkout -b feature-new-feature ```